Norske Skog Skogn: TMP and PM3

 PM3 cost NOK 700 million, financed through a combination of new share issues, loans and export credits.
 The work included expanding the TMP from 100 to 600 tonnes per day, and a new thermal power plant for bark.
 PM3 became operational on 23 June 1981.
 The machine would require a further 300000 m3 of lumber and produce 140,000 tonnes of newsprint, bringing the mill's total annual production to 380,000 tonnes.
 However, the opening coincided with a decline in newsprint demand, resulting in the machines running at reduced capacity.
-To supply its cellulose, Norske Skog teamed up with other Norwegian paper mills and established Tofte Industrier in Hurum.
+To supply its cellulose, Norske Skog teamed up with other Norwegian paper mills and established Tofte Industrier in Hurum Municipality.